iuga/Yeast/docs/steps.md

 - [FilterRowsStep](reference.html#filterrowsstep): Filter values based on a expression
 - [SortRowsStep](reference.html#sortrowsstep): Sort values based on columns

+## Aggregations

+Aggregate or Summarize data:

+- [GroupByStep](reference.md#groupbystep): Group by rows based on columns
+- [SummarizeStep](reference.md#summarizestep): Summarize the group by data

+## WorkFlows

+Arrange and merge workflows and recipes

+- [LeftJoinStep](reference.md#leftjoinstep): Left Join with a DataFrame or Recipe

+## Extensions

+Customize Yeast behavior for our project:

+- [CustomStep](reference.md#customstep): Step to add your own functionality

 ## Step Shortcuts

 Aliases for the most important Steps: